 This document contains "forward-looking statements" as that term is used in the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements address future events, developments and results and do not relate strictly to historical facts.
 Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
-They include statements preceded by, followed by or including words such as "believe," "anticipate," "could," "expect," "intend," "may," "outlook," "forecast," "guidance," "continue," "plan," "predict," "should," "will," "target," "estimate" or other similar words, phrases or expressions, whether in the negative or affirmative.
+They include statements preceded by, followed by or including words such as "believe," "anticipate," "expect," "intend," "plan," "forecast," "guidance," "outlook," "estimate," "will," "may," "could," "possible," "potential," or other similar words, phrases or expressions.
 For example, our forward-looking statements include statements regarding: